craigomatic/IMML/README.md

 #### License

-IMML was developed at VastPark under the VastPark [Open Specification Promise](http://vastpark.org/wiki/vp/Open_specification_license).

-The libraries available on GitHub are under the MIT license.
+IMML was developed at VastPark under the VastPark Open Specification Promise and has been made available on GitHub under the MIT license.